ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

     }
 }
 ```
-The struct will have not only the default position of the enemy, it will have bullet count.
-The bullet count represents how many bullets from that enemy is on the screen.
-With that description, the default value of the Enemy is 50 unit in the y value while no/0 bullets on screen when first loaded the scene.
+In addition to the default position of the enemy, the struct will now include a bullet count.
+The bullet count represents the number of bullets that the enemy has on the screen.
+Therefore, when the scene is first loaded, the default value for the enemy's position will be 50 units in the Y-axis, while the bullet count will be set to 0.

-You might asking why not for the Player component does not have a bullet limit?
-You can certainly add into it, but I choose not to do so.
-Then when you add the bullet count limit, then why can we not use the same component for enemy and player?
-Well, the main goal of having different component to differentiate between each entity.
-In other words, if they share the same struct, the name itself makes them different to each other if you add the component to each entity.
+You might wonder why the Player component does not have a bullet limit.
+While you can certainly add a bullet count limit to the Player component, we have not included one in this tutorial.
+The reason for this is that the main objective is to differentiate between each entity by having different components.
+In other words, if we were to use the same struct for both the enemy and the player, the components themselves would serve as the distinguishing factor between the entities.

 ### Bullet Component
-From now until a different section appears, I will just add snipt of code.
-If there is any explaination with certain value, I will add after the code.
+Here are a few snippets of code for adding a bullet component:

 ```rust
 // Add Bullet Component